gb-it/codejam-cap-nodejs/exercises/06/readme.md

 }
 ```

-:point_right: Re-deploy and restart the service (run `cds deploy && cds serve all` in the terminal).
+:point_right: Redeploy and restart the service (run `cds deploy && cds serve all` in the terminal).

 :point_right: Now create a couple of orders using the Postman collection from [exercise 05](../05/) - there should be a couple of POST requests against the `Orders` entityset.